 In about 0.6 kilometers, you come to this bridge to cross the river.
 In high waters, one has to take the alternative route!
 Just before the crossing is the Casa da Azenha Branca (+351 919 843 434), not pictured, where you can stay the night.

 Our day seventeen on the Camino Portugués was now definitely picking up in its character and in the feeling of adventure!
 I was loving this "simple" life, in this section!

-The pilgrimage traveler then comes to a T at this church, below, and you turn right onto the Avenida de Moldes.
+The pilgrimage traveler then comes to a T-intersection at this church, below, and you turn right onto the Avenida de Moldes.

 After a brief way the Camino led us to a side street that parallels the Avenida de Moldes, then joins it again, for a total of approx. 3/4 kilometer.